appveyor/website/src/docs/build-environment.md

     138.91.141.243

+The full list of IP addresses is maintained in a [JSON file](/ips.json) that can be used in automation scenarios.

 ## Build worker images

 *Build worker image* is a template used to provision a virtual machine for your build.
 Physical implementation of the template depends on the build cloud platform